 What is Battery?

-Under Illinois law, battery is when an individual causes bodily harm to another or makes offensive contact in an insulting or provoking way.
+Battery is usually defined as when an individual causes bodily harm to another or makes offensive contact in an insulting or provoking way.
 Hitting, shoving, striking with an object, or ripping someone’s clothing in anger are all examples of battery.

 What Differentiates Assault and Battery from Aggravated Assault and Aggravated Battery?

 Aggravated assault and battery charges differ from simple assault and battery as per the intensity of the offense and the devices the aggressor uses during the attack.
 For example, a simple assault turns into an aggravated assault charge if the aggressor is wielding a deadly weapon such as a firearm.

 Assaulting a disabled person, senior citizen, teacher, health care provider or an officer of the peace also classifies the assault as aggravated.
 Choosing to assault someone in a sporting venue or other public space is another factor that elevates simple assault to an aggravated charge.

 Similar criteria turn battery into aggravated battery.
 Attacking someone with a potentially deadly weapon will bring a more severe charge.
 If the victim sustains severe injuries, the attacker will face aggravated battery charges.

 Assault and battery can occur between strangers or in a household setting with relatives.
 An altercation can involve a single assailant against a victim or between a group of people.

 If an offender commits domestic assault and battery against a household member, the crime falls under the domestic violence category.
 Victims of domestic violence face added emotional trauma that extends their suffering beyond the initial attack.
 They may have added costs from moving to a safer location or loss of income when separating from a spouse.